Marúbo people: History

 The origins of the Marúbo people are not definitively documented, but according to Marúbo tradition, their language originated from the Chaináwavo, a now-extinct subgroup of the Marúbo.
 This suggests significant cultural interaction between the Chaináwavo and other Marúbo subgroups in the past, and implies that the Marúbo may have developed from several tribes converging culturally or one tribe dispersing and diversifying over time.

 The Marúbo were first contacted in the early 20th century by Peruvians looking to harvest latex from local trees.
 When many Brazilian rubber workers came over during the Amazon Rubber Boom the Marúbo suffered greatly due to contact with new diseases.
 During this time they were also forced into debt by local rubber barons being forced to trade local resources for outside technologies.
 This gave them a technological edge over the other tribes because they were the first to have access to guns.
 During this time many social and religious norms were uprooted in order to get more rubber and the majority of the Marúbo were involved in the rubber industry.
 By the times the rubber industry crashed in 1912 the Marúbo were nearly extinct, though the rubber industry did not totally disappear until 1938.

 After the rubber industry left, the Marúbo returned to their previous isolation.
 During this time a local chief named João Tuxaua managed to get the various subgroups of Marúbo to make peace and stop fighting, and aside from this the Marúbo underwent large societal and political change.
 They became a confederation of independent tribes unified into one larger whole.
 By sometime in the 1940s as the Marúbo began to run out of metal tools they began to explore in search of the outside world.
 They traveled south along the Juruá river when at the mouth of the Ipixuna river they made contact with the Boa Fé rubber plantation.
 They began to trade animal pelts and raw rubber for industrial products.
 Soon after Brazilian missionaries began to convert the Marúbo and loggers made contracts with the Marúbo.

 During the 1960s the Jaravi valley had little rule of law and native tribes often skirmished.
 Sometime around 1960, a group of Mayoruna attacked a group of Marúbo gathering turtle eggs, killing a man and abducting three women.
 The Marúbo retaliated with a raid on a Mayoruna village which supposedly killed 14 Mayoruna with the help of firearms.
-After this the Brazilian government stepped in to maintain order and a few years later the Mayoruna were convinced by some foreigners to return two of the women, though one didn't return, having either died or assimilated.
+After this the Brazilian government stepped in to maintain order and a few years later the Mayoruna were convinced by some foreigners to return two of the women, though one did not return, having either died or assimilated.